doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

     $rs = mysql_query($sql);

-If you start adding more and more parameters to a query (for example in UPDATE or INSERT statements) this approach might lead to complex to maintain sql queries.
-The reason is simple, the actual sql query is not separated clearly from the input parameters.
+If you start adding more and more parameters to a query (for example in UPDATE or INSERT statements) this approach might lead to complex to maintain SQL queries.
+The reason is simple, the actual SQL query is not separated clearly from the input parameters.
 Prepared statements separate these two concepts by requiring the developer to add **placeholders** to the SQL query (prepare) which are then replaced by their actual values in a second step (execute).